Tamil Nadu Emerging Sector Seed Fund (TNESSF) for Indian Startups

 1. Eligibility Criteria

-The startup must be headquartered in Tamil Nadu.
+The startup must be headquartered in the state of Tamil Nadu.

 • Industry: The startup should rent to a startup, which means they have to be in the early stage to be eligible for the startup; ideally, product or market-entry stage

-• Innovation: The startup needs to offer an innovative business model or technology with the potential to solve a serious problem or gap.
+• Innovation: The startup must offer an innovative business model or technology with the potential to address a significant problem or gap.

 2. Application Process

 Does TNESSF have eligibility criteria?
 The application is vetted by a group of experts who determine whether the startup has potential, is scalable, and makes a market impact.
-If the mobile application qualifies for the required eligibility criteria, the startup will be picked up for funding.
+If the mobile application meets the required eligibility criteria, the startup will be selected for funding.

 3. Funding Amount